Pooja-Rajkumar/rectools/README.md

 * Parallel computation.

-* Novel variations on statistical latent factor model.
+* Novel variations on common models, e.g. a hybrid of NMF and k-Nearest Neighbor.

 * Plotting.